Skip to the main content

 • Trends and events that affect overall employment, especially in the industry or industries from the previous list

-In Alberta, the 4031: Secondary school teachers occupational group is expected to have a below-average annual growth of 1.8% from 2019 to 2023.
-In addition to job openings created by employment turnover, 290 new positions are forecasted to be created within this occupational group each year.
+In Alberta, the 4031: Secondary school teachers occupational group is expected to have an above-average annual growth of 3.4% from 2021 to 2025.
+In addition to job openings created by employment turnover, 279 new positions are forecasted to be created within this occupational group each year.

 Note